tov/eecs214/hw/1/hw1.md

 You *may not use* any STL containers or algorithms, such as `vector` or `find`.

 The process for building is configured by the first few lines of the `Makefile`:

-  - `BUILD`: The list of executables to build when running `make`;
+  - `TESTFILES`: A list of files to try compressing and decompressing to test your code.
-    initially `encode` and `decode`.

-  - `HUFF_SRC`/`PUFF_SRC`: C source files to be compiled into `huff`/`puff`
+  - `HUFF_SRC`/`PUFF_SRC`: C++ source files to be compiled into `huff`/`puff`

-  - `HUFF_INC`/`PUFF_INC`: C header that are included by `huff.c`/`puff.c` or one of its dependencies
+  - `HUFF_INC`/`PUFF_INC`: C++ header that are included by `huff.cpp`/`puff.cpp` or one of its dependencies

-You will need to change the first of these to build `huff` and `puff` once you have code for them to build.
+You should change the first of these in order to test your programs on more cases.
 You will need to change the others only if you split your program into additional source files.

 ### Java